NATIONAL INTEGRITY COMMISSION

-I have been clear about the need for a national integrity commission - a national integrity commission that is worthy of its name and role, established with the independence, powers, and resources of a standing royal commission into corruption in the federal public sphere.
+I have been clear about the need for a national integrity commission - a national integrity commission worthy of its name and role, established with the independence, powers, and resources of a standing royal commission into corruption in the federal public sphere.

 "The ever-growing list of scandals surrounding the Morrison Government shows why Australia needs a powerful and independent national integrity commission – and why Mr Morrison and his colleagues continue to show such little interest in establishing one.